muhkuh-sys/taglist_editor/doc/readme.txt

 - an ELF file containing the firmware (no headers or tag list)
 - a binary file containing the tag list

-1) Click the "Empty NXO" button to reset the editor to an empty NXO file.
+1) Click the "Clear" button to reset the editor to the initial state.
 2) Load the header binary, ELF file and tag list.
 3) Edit the tag list if desired.
 4) Save as an NXO file.